elibs/ebash/README.md

 Alternatively, the helper idiom assert_emock_called_with is an extremely useful way to validate the arguments passed into a particular invocation.

+#### emock_return_code

+emock_return_code is a utility function to make it easier to get the return code from a particular invocation of a mocked function.
+This is stored on-disk and is easy to manually retrieve, but this function should always be used to provide a clean abstraction.
+If the call number is not provided, this will default to the most recent invocation's return code.

 #### assert_emock_called

 assert_emock_called is used to assert that a mock is called the expected number of times.
 For example: